 You would do well to reach out to your county’s office for guidance on expectations.
-Otherwise, your mobile home could be deemed unsellable in some locations if additions are not permitted — or if the addition did not meet the locality’s criteria.
+Otherwise, your mobile home with an attached garage could be deemed unsellable in some locations if additions are not permitted — or if the addition did not meet the locality’s criteria.
 This could hurt down the road when you want to sell!

 Attached garages and buyers

 If the mobile home is a newer model that looks house-like, an attached garage will make it look even more “house-like.”
 It will bring greater appeal for the buyer as they’ll have a place to park their vehicles and get into their homes without getting soaked or chilled in bad weather.
 It also provides convenient and accessible storage for things that homeowners don’t need to see all that often.
 (Looking at you, Christmas ornaments!)

 Now that we’ve talked about the pros and cons of attached or detached mobile home garages, here’s another question we want to tackle.

 Some folks are enamored with the idea of creating an additional bedroom out of their attached garage.
 In other words, transforming the garage into something other than a garage.
 We would warn you against it.
 Why?
 Having the garage increases your resale value.
 If you get rid of it by “converting it” into a bedroom, you’re losing some value.
 We would suggest you find creative ways to grapple with the problem of tight spaces.
 Perhaps you could convert a bedroom into both office and living space — or turn a living room nook into office space if that’s what you need.